-Parental alienation is a term that refers to a child’s rejection of one parent and the subsequent damage caused by that rejection.
+Parental alienation (PA) is a term that refers to a child’s rejection of one parent and the subsequent damage caused by that rejection.
 There may be several reasons for alienation to take place.
 Here we will have a look at the top 10 signs of parental alienation.
-Before that we need to know what parental alienation is.
+Before that we need to know what, parental alienation is.

 What is Parental Alienation?